-- Opioid (Narcotic) Narcotic Treatment Program (ASAM OTP Level 1) services shall be provided in Narcotic Treatment Provider licensed facilities.
-Medically necessary services shall be provided in accordance with an individualized treatment plan determined by a licensed physician or licensed prescriber and approved and authorized according to the State of California requirements. - 2.
-The components of OTPs include intake, individual and group counseling, patient education, medication services, collateral services, crisis intervention services, treatment planning, medical psychotherapy and discharge services. - 3.
-The Contractor shall ensure all beneficiaries can access medically necessary OTP services and shall require outpatient and residential treatment CSPs to coordinate with MAT CSPs in accordance with HIPAA and 42 CFR Part 2. - 4.
-A beneficiary shall receive at minimum 50 minutes of counseling sessions with a therapist or counselor for up to 200 minutes per calendar month, although additional services may be provided based on medical necessity. - Case management shall be provided to coordinate care with treatment and ancillary service providers and facilitate transitions between levels of care.
-Beneficiaries may be simultaneously participating in OTP services and other ASAM levels of care.
+- The Contractor shall provide Opioid (Narcotic) Treatment Program (ASAM OTP Level 1) services in Narcotic Treatment Provider licensed facilities.
+Medically necessary services shall be provided in accordance with an individualized treatment plan determined by a licensed physician and approved and authorized according to the State of California requirements. - 2.
+The components of OTPs shall include intake, individual and group counseling, patient education, transportation services, medication services, collateral services, crisis intervention services, treatment planning, medical psychotherapy and discharge services.

+- 3. The Contractor shall provide the beneficiary, at minimum 50 minutes of counseling sessions with a therapist or occunselor for up to 200 minutes per calendar month, although additional services may be provided based on medical necessity. - 4.
+The Contractor shall schedule beneficiaries for their first face-to-face service and intake assessment on the same day they are admitted. - 5.
+The Contractor shall provide case management services to coordinate care with treatment and ancillary service providers and facilitate transitions between levels of care.
+Beneficiaries may be simultaneously participating in OTP services and other ASAM LOCs.